iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> It does the job helping you keep track of your runs but it is annoying when you choose a trainer and it gives you error messages.
+If you go basic you cannot afford glitches!!<br> :date: __2021-05-29 15:26:33__

+> Keeps crashing every minute and a half so I can't use it at all.<br> :date: __2021-05-26 13:53:53__

 > Works perfectly on an iPhone, pretty terrible on a Samsung galaxy.<br> :date: __2021-05-12 03:34:32__